meyer-group/meyer-group.github.io/research.md

 ![Meyer Group](/assets/img/actinide2a.jpg)

-Recently, the stoichio­metric and catalytic “disproportionation” of CO2 to CO and CO32– via reductive cleavage of CO2 was accomplished.
+Recently, the stoichio­metric and catalytic "disproportionation" of CO2 to CO and CO32– via reductive cleavage of CO2 was accomplished.
 In analogy, we were able to isolate an entire series of chalco­genide mixed-carbonate complexes by reacting bridged chalco­genide complexes U‒E‒U (E = S, Se, Te) with CO2, CS2, and COS.
 With respect to fundamental understanding of actinide chemistry, the molecular and electronic structure of a new oxidation state in U coordination chemistry, namely U(II), with a 5f 4 quintet ground state was stabilized by a mesitylene anchored tris­(aryloxide) ligand.
 In K(crypt)­[((Ad,MeArO)3­mes)­U], the U(II) center is supported by d backbonding, a general motive of the (ArO)3mes3– ligand.